Sport Supplements

 Do You Need an Electrolyte Supplement?

-It depends on your activity level, diet, and climate.
-You may benefit from an electrolyte supplement if:
+Whether you need a supplement depends on your activity, diet, and environment.
+You may benefit if:

-• You exercise intensely (especially over 60 minutes)
+• You exercise intensely, especially for over 60 minutes

-• You sweat a lot or train in heat
+• You sweat heavily or train in hot conditions

-• You frequently experience muscle cramps or fatigue
+• You frequently experience muscle cramps, fatigue, or slow recovery

 • You’ve been sick or dehydrated